 - If a judge suspends the sentence, the offender must spend 24 hours in jail, do a total of 24 hours of community service, or not drive any vehicle for 30 days

 According to the state Department of Public Safety, your driver’s license will be suspended for one year after your first DWI offense.
-You’ll then lose your license for four years if you get a second DWI violation within three years of your first one.
+After that, you’ll lose your license for four years if you get a second DWI violation within three years of your first one.

 Do I Need an SR-22 After a DWI in North Carolina?

-North Carolina does not require drivers to maintain an SR-22 after a DWI.
+North Carolina doesn’t require drivers to maintain an SR-22 after a DWI.
 An SR-22 is a form often required by certain states after a DUI/DWI traffic violation.
 It certifies that you have your state’s minimum required amount of auto insurance.

 North Carolina Driver’s License Points System